music-presence/protocols/src/media-channel.spec.md

 ## Glossary

 **Protocol** - The protocol described in this document.
-**Hub** - The "Music Presence" desktop application.
+**Hub** - The "Music Presence" desktop application, shortened to "Hub" for brevity.
 **Application** - Any other application running on a desktop computer.
+**Plugin** - A piece of software running inside an Application that is not directly part of the Application.
+Browser extensions are also considered plugins.
 **Media** - Digital media including music and videos. that is played back by an Application.
-**Media Metadata** - Information describing and identifying the media, e.g. media title, artist and album.
+**Media Metadata** - Information describing and identifying the Media, e.g. media title, artist and album.
-**Media Source** - A source of Media, such as an Application, a plugin in an Application or a browser extension.
+**Media Source** - A source of Media, such as an Application or a Plugin in an Application.
 **Native API** - An operating-system-specific, natively supported API that supplies Media Metadata about Media that is being played by an Application and that is usually consumed by the Hub to get information about playing media.